czuameni/mail-pilot/README.md

 Required columns:

-email
+- email

-name
+- name

+---

-Gmail Setup (App Password)
+# Gmail Setup (App Password)

 If you use Gmail, you must generate an App Password.

 Steps:

-Open your Google Account security settings
+1. Open your Google Account security settings

-Enable 2-Step Verification
+2. Enable **2-Step Verification**

-Go to App Passwords
+3. Go to **App Passwords**

-Generate a password for Mail
+4. Generate a password for **Mail**

-Use that password in the MailPilot App Password field
+5. Use that password in the MailPilot **App Password** field

+---

-Usage
+# Usage

-Enter the sender email address
+1. Enter the sender email address

-Enter the App Password
+2. Enter the App Password

-Write the email subject
+3. Write the email subject

-Write the email body
+4. Write the email body

-Set delay between messages
+5. Set delay between messages

-(Optional) add attachment
+6. (Optional) add attachment

-Load contacts from CSV
+7. Load contacts from CSV

-Click Start Campaign
+8. Click **Start Campaign**

 The application will start sending emails one by one.

-You can stop the process anytime using Stop Campaign.
+You can stop the process anytime using **Stop Campaign**.

+---

-Campaign Management
+# Campaign Management

 MailPilot allows saving campaign settings.

-Save campaign:

-Save Campaign
+Save campaign

-Load campaign:

-Load Campaign
+Load campaign

 Campaign settings are stored in JSON format.

+---

-Project Structure
+# Project Structure

+Campaign settings are stored in JSON format.

 main.py
 gui.py
 smtp_client.py